spatie/laravel-analytics/README.md

 public function fetchTopReferrers(Period $period, int $maxResults = 20): Collection
 ```

-The function returns a `Collection` in which each item is an array that holds keys `url` and `pageViews`.
+The function returns a `Collection` in which each item is an array that holds keys `screenPageViews` and `pageReferrer`.

 ### User Types